ibm-cloud-docs/containers/cs_clusters.md

 ### Cluster-level
 {: #prepare_cluster_level}

+Follow the steps to prepare the setup of your cluster.
+{: shortdesc}

 1. Verify that you have the **Administrator** platform role for {{site.data.keyword.containerlong_notm}}.
     1. From the [{{site.data.keyword.Bluemix_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/) menu bar, click **Manage > Access (IAM)**.